Dihedral G-Hilb via representations of the McKay quiver: Introduction.

-The calculation of the open sets $U_{i}$ directly from the $G$-graphs $\Gamma_{i}$ involve an enormous amount of choices among the possible candidates for generators of the ideals $I_{\Gamma_{i}}$.
-This is mainly because we deal with groups in $\GL(2,\C)$ where there is a lot more information that is needed.
-In the same manner, the direct calculation of an open cover for $\Mtheta$ becomes also intractable because of the enormous amount of possible open sets (see \ref{CyclicExa} for a simple cyclic example which illustrates this fact). \\

-In this paper we obtain the explicit description of the open cover of \Hilb{G} by first assigning to every $G$-graph the open set $U_{i}\subset\Mtheta$ of $\theta$-stable representations of the bound McKay quiver, and then calculating in this moduli space the explicit equations.
-In other words, the combination of the two moduli spaces is giving us the answer we are looking for.
-In this way, once we know the $G$-graphs the number of open sets to calculate in $\Mtheta$ is just the number of $G$-graphs, solving the problem of deciding which open sets among all we can take to form an open cover of $\Mtheta$.
-On the other hand, the McKay quiver makes for us from the start all the choices of generators for $I_{\Gamma_{i}}$, obtaining immediately the explicit ideals for the $G$-clusters in \Hilb{G}. \\
+In the same spirit as \cite{Leng} in this paper we treat the problem of describing $\Hilb{G}$ by giving an explicit affine open cover.
+In \cite{Nak01} Nakamura introduced the notion of $G$-graphs, providing a nice and friendly framework to describe $\Hilb{G}$ for finite abelian subgroups in $\GL(n,\C)$.
+In this paper we consider the non-abelian analogue of a $G$-graph and provide an explicit method to interpret $\theta$-stable representations of the McKay quiver from $G$-graphs and vice versa.
+By using the relations on the McKay quiver, this led us to describe explicitly an open cover $\Mtheta$ (hence for $\Hilb{G}$) for binary dihedral subgroups in $\GL(2,\C)$ with the minimal number of open sets.
+Our method also recovers the ideals defining the $G$-clusters in $\Hilb{G}$.

-A parallel description of an explicit open cover for the minimal resolution $Y$ has been discovered independently by M. Wemyss by using reconstruction algebras (see \cite{WemD1}, \cite{WemD2}) instead of the skew group ring.
-While his method uses the smallest quiver needed to calculate the equations of $Y$, it looses all the information that the McKay quiver is giving us to recover \Hilb{G}. \\
+An alternative description of an open cover for the minimal resolution $Y$ has been discovered independently by Wemyss \cite{WemD1}, \cite{WemD2} by using reconstruction algebras instead of the skew group ring.

-The paper is distributed as follows: In Section 2 we recall the definitions of the moduli spaces \Hilb{G} and $\Mtheta$, we describe the binary dihedral groups $\BD_{2n}(a)$ and we recall the main results from \cite{NdC1} about the $G$-graphs for these groups.
-In Section 3 we describe the McKay quiver for a $\BD_{2n}(a)$ group as the $\Z/2$-orbifold quotient of the McKay quiver for $\frac{1}{2n}(1,a)$, and we describe the relations following \cite{BSW}.
-The Section 3 is devoted to the explicit calculation of \Hilb{G}.
-By giving a method to assign to any $G$-graph $\Gamma$ an open set $U_{\Gamma}\subset\Mtheta$ and using the classification of $G$-graphs into the types $A$, $B$, $C$ and $D$, we give in Theorem \ref{opens} the open cover of $\Mtheta$ for any binary dihedral group $\BD_{2n}(a)$.
-Section 4 is dedicated to an example illustrating the method. \\

-I would like to specially thank M. Reid for introducing me to this topic, the Mathematics Institute of the University of Warwick for their hospitality and support during my PhD, and A. Craw, D. Maclagan and M. Wemyss for many useful conversations.
+I would like to thank M. Reid for his support, the Mathematics Institute of the University of Warwick for their hospitality during my PhD, and A. Craw, Y. Ito, D. Maclagan and M. Wemyss for many useful conversations.

-\section{Preliminaries}
+\section{Preliminaries.}

-\subsection{Dihedral groups $\BD_{2n}(a)$ in $\GL(2,\C)$}
+\subsection{Dihedral groups $\BD_{2n}(a)$ in $\GL(2,\C)$.}

-We consider the following representation of binary dihedral subgroups in $\GL(2,\C)$ in terms of their action on the complex plane $\C^2_{x,y}$:
+Let $G$ be a finite small binary dihedral subgroup in $\GL(2,\C)$.
+In terms of its action on the complex plane $\C^2$ we consider the representation of $G$, denoted by $\BD_{2n}(a)$, generated by